teach-afp/www/input/lecture8.md

       Nothing -> throwError (UnboundVariable x) -- new ... ```

-  *Deferencing a location which does not exists*
+  *Deferencing a location which does not exist*

   ```haskell
    deref :: Ptr -> Eval Value